maciejmalecki/metaprompts/plan-execute/README.md

 # Plan & Execute Method

-This folder contains meta-prompts for the Plan & Execute method of software development with AI Agents.
+This folder contains **self-contained meta-prompts** for the Plan & Execute method of software development with AI Agents.
+Each meta-prompt is a complete prompt designed to be pasted directly into an AI coding assistant (like Claude Code, Copilot, Cursor, etc.) to orchestrate development workflows.

+**Important:** These meta-prompts should be used in the following order:
+1. **`create-plan.md`** - Creates command that generates the initial plan
+2. **`plan-update.md`** - Creates command that updates the plan
+3. **`execute.md`** - Creates command that executes the plan

-**BEWARE:** This README.md is AI generated.
-I have reviewed it thoroughly, but there may still be inaccuracies.
-Please report any issues.
+**BEWARE:** I was lazy and have generated this file via AI Agent.
+I did some manual changes to make it better, but there still might be some inconsistencies or errors, or notorious repetitions.
+Please report any issues you find.

 ## Overview